asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/New-SIP-Channel-Driver-Architecture/index.md

 pageid: 21464468
 ---

-!!! warning
-    This page is under construction.
-Please refrain from adding comments until a draft has been completed
+/// warning | This page is under construction

-[//]: # (end-warning)
+///

 A proposed architecture for the new SIP channel driver architecture is below.